mrjeremy28/Identify-Fraud-from-Enron-Email/README.md

 ### Usage of Evaluation Metrics

-2 Evaluation Metrics are Recall and Precision.
+Two Evaluation Metrics are Recall and Precision.

 Recall is calculated by taking the count of True Positives and divide by (True Positive + False Negative).
 This measures how many correctly identified positives there were.
+In the case of this project a True Postive is a POI that was identified correctly as a POI.
+A False Negative is a POI who was not identified correctly.
+When I ran the final test_classifier function I was able to get 0.37950, which means that only 37.95 % of POI's were identified correclty.

-Precision is calculated by taking the count of True Positives and dive by (True Positives + False Positives).
+Precision is calculated by taking the count of True Positives and divide by (True Positives + False Positives).
 This measures how many truly should be in positive class.
+In the case of this project a True Postive is a POI that was identified correctly as a POI.
+A False Positive is a non-POI identified as a POI.
+Using Naive Bayes classifier I was able to get a precision score of 0.48716, which means 48.72 % of people identified as a POI were actually POI's and 998 predicitions were incorrect.

 ### Discuss validation and its importance.